Left to right: Erika, Ryan, Holly, Meredith, Molly, Kate, Sara, Carrie, and Adam

 Meredith: monitoring direct-HUD grantees, monitoring policies and procedures, supervision of grant specialists.

-Kate: focus on DV RRH grant support, reviews DV RRH, Bezos grant, HAP, & HOME ARP for monthly reimbursements & PIT Lead (with Adam Hurst).
+Kate: focus on RRH grant support, reviews RRH, Bezos grant, HAP, & HOME ARP for monthly reimbursements & PIT Lead (with Adam).

 Molly: focus on 3 SSO grants + YHDP System Navigator contracts and monthly reimbursements.